orangci/notes/src/uses.md

 - komashi ~ My main desktop; a HP EliteDesk mini PC with an Intel i5-6500T, integrated graphics, 16GiB of RAM, and a 512GiB NVMe SSD.
 Name is a reference to *Yumi and the Nightmare Painter*.
 Runs NixOS.
 - sirius ~ Not an actual computer.
 A portable 128GiB USB meant to be plugged in and booted from live.
 Name is a reference to *Foundation*.
 Runs NixOS.
 - gensokyo ~ My homelab/server.
 An HP EliteDesk mini PC with an Intel i7-6700, integrated graphics, 32GiB of RAM, and a 1TiB NVMe SSD.
 Name is a reference to Touhou.
 Runs NixOS.
-- babel ~ My six year old phone.
-A Motorola G Power (XT2041-4).
-4GiB of RAM, 64GiB storage.
-Display is 2300x1080 and ~16cm.
-Name is a reference to *Babel, or The Necessity of Violence*.
-Runs Android 11.
+- evergarden ~ My phone.
+A [Motorola G86 Power](https://www.gsmarena.com/motorola_moto_g86_power_5g-13918.php); colour is Pantone Spellbound.
+Runs Android 15.
 - asperta ~ My 11th generation Kindle.
 When I read books, it's primarily on asperta.
 Name is a reference to *Foundation*.

+**Retired hosts**:
+- babel ~ My phone from 2020, which I used from the summer of 2024 to September 20th, 2025.
+A [Motorola G Power](https://www.gsmarena.com/motorola_moto_g_power-10076.php).
+Name is a reference to *Babel, or The Necessity of Violence*.
+Runs Android 11.

 ### Peripherals
 - [Sony WH-CH520](https://electronics.sony.com/audio/headphones/headband/p/whch520-w) as my wireless headphones.